 Most book covers need to draw our attention by balancing design elements like the title, the author, a short description, and artwork.
 By putting these all on the page, they're competing for our attention.

-Using the divider lines, we can create room that helps increase the visual flow between key elements, helping our eyes know what to focus on first, second, and third, without jumping chaotically around the page.
+Using the top horizontal line, we can create a visual balance that increases the visual flow between key elements, helping our eyes know what to focus on first, second, and third, without jumping chaotically around the page.